nschank/multipartycomputation/README.md

 	- Definitions used only in the one page should be put in the JavaScript object self_def, in the form self_def["word"]="definition"
 	- A word should only be 'definable' in its first usage in every section.
 	- Definitions _can_ contain both equations and other definitions within them.
+	- Any definable classes with no matching words in any glossary will be noted by console.log (obviously a feature to remove later)
 - Equation explanations (class: "equation", required data-equation=[equation name])
 	- Equations that are difficult to remember (e.g. some variable "h" defined several sections ago) or difficult to understand should have an explanation attached.
 	- Equations should be explained in _every_ usage.